MechanicalTurks/Invoke-Ulubat/README.md

 Ugur ERCAN ([@ugur__ercan](https://twitter.com/ugur__ercan))

 # Contributions
-If you detect any error or have any suggestion, Please file an issue.
+If you detect any error or have any suggestion, please create an issue.

 # Credits
 Module used [PowerShell-Beautifier](https://github.com/DTW-DanWard/PowerShell-Beautifier) by Dan Ward